Edgio Security is designed to secure your web applications against malicious and unwanted traffic.

 Step 1: Create Rules

-Step-by-step instructions on how to create an access rule, rate rule,
+Step-by-step instructions on how to create a basic access rule, rate rule, and managed rule are provided below.

 Create an Access Rule

-Create an access rule that identifies traffic that should be allowed,
+Create an access rule that identifies traffic that should be allowed, denied, or screened through whitelists, accesslists, and blacklists.

 -